-The following tuition charges are in effect for the 2017-2018 academic year (subject to change in future years).
+The following tuition charges are in effect for the 2019-2020 academic year (subject to change in future years).

 Full-Time Students

-per academic year \$46,816.00
+Per academic year \$50,144

-per semester \$23,408.00
+Per semester \$25,072

-Part-Time Students
+Part-Time Students Per Credit

-per course/per semester \$5,852.00
+1 credit \$1,567

+2 credits \$3,134

+4 credits \$6,268

+6 credits \$9,402

+8 credits \$12,536

+10 credits \$15,670

+12 credits \$18,804

 Other Students

-Advanced Doctoral Fee for doctoral students who have fulfilled the tuition requirements per semester \$2,341.00
+Advanced Doctoral Fee for doctoral students who have fulfilled the tuition \$2,507

+requirements per semester

-Active File Fee per semester \$125.00
+Active File Fee per semester \$125

-Facilities Fee per semester \$250.00
+Facilities Fee per semester \$250

-Visiting Fellow per semester \$500.00
+Visiting Fellow per semester \$500

 Other Fees

-Harvard University Student Health Fee per year \$1,142.00
+Harvard University Student Health Fee per year \$1,206

-Harvard University Student Health Insurance Plan \$3,130.00
+Harvard University Student Health Insurance Plan \$3,700

-Document Fee per year \$220.00
+Document Fee per year \$220

-Student Activity Fee per year \$50.00
+Student Activity Fee per year \$50

-International Education Policy Summer Tuition

 \The document fee is a mandatory lifetime fee charged to students upon matriculation.
-The fee covers all course iPacs used in HGSE courses during the academic year, as well as official HGSE transcripts and enrollment and verification letters, etc. issued to the student.
+The fee covers digital content created specifically for HGSE courses during the academic year, as well as official HGSE transcripts and enrollment and verification letters, etc. issued to the student.

 \\The student activity fee is an optional fee that funds officially recognized student organizations, student activities and community wide events available to all students.
-The fee can only be waived by written request to the Associate Director of Student Affairs, Kevin Boehm, by Friday, September 1, 2017 at kevin\boehm@gse.harvard.edu; fee waiver requests are valid only for the academic year in which they are requested.
-Students on leave of absence will not be assessed the fee.
 All Ed.M., C.A.S, Ed.L.D.
 Year 1, and Ed.L.D.
-Year 2 students will be assessed.
+Year 2 students will be automatically assessed the student activity fee.
+Students on leave of absence will not be assessed the fee..
+The fee may be waived by written request to the Associate Director of Student Affairs, Kevin Boehm, by Friday, September 1, 2019 at kevin\boehm@gse.harvard.edu; fee waiver requests are valid only for the academic year in which they are requested.